Italy's sovereign debt rating cut by S&P on growth fear

 Markets shrugged off the decision, while Italian Prime Minister Silvio Berlusconi said the move was influenced by "political considerations".

-Mr Berlusconi said the downgrade had been dictated more by stories in the media than by economic reality.'Catching up'
+Mr Berlusconi said the downgrade had been dictated more by stories in the media than by economic reality.

 Having started marginally lower, European stock markets then rose in morning trading.